CodeItQuick/CodeItQuick.github.io/_posts/2024-05-13-Code-Smells-Initial-Article.md

 The Jushua Kerievsky's refactorings can be a conscious decision to refactor to I think.

 ## Roman Numerals - TDD Introduction
+TODO (Make Interactive Workshop):
+1. Create a Presentation/Slide Show that explains the below
+2. Have a guideline or something that allows for easy implementation of below (Step-by-step instructions?
+Test cases pre developed?
+Reference Material?)
+3. Solve the problem using (1) and (2)
+### Code Smell Sheet:
+1. Switch Statement
+2. Long Method
+3. Large Class
+4. Conditional Complexity

 ### Martin Fowler's Refactoring:
 - First Set
   1. Extract Variable